The Lie: How Much Ammo Do You Need?

 In addition to being one of the finest firearms instructors who ever lived (and a very funny guy), Awerbuck turned out to be prophetic.
 A few years later, I was involved in a gun battle where the round count ran well into triple digits.
 Distance and duration also well exceeded the “average” predictions.
 Not overseas; right here in the good ole USA.

-The guy in the brown and tan Cameron County uniform is Patrol Lieutenant Robert R. The first words Rob said to me, as we crouched beside a squad car next to mortally wounded Border Patrol Agent Susan Lynn Rodriguez, were “I’m down to two rounds.”
+The guy in the brown and tan Cameron County uniform is Patrol Lieutenant Robert R. The first words Rob said to me, 20 years before this photo was taken, as we crouched beside a squad car next to mortally wounded Border Patrol Agent Susan Lynn Rodriguez, were “I’m down to two rounds.”
 Rob had started with forty-six.

 And Rob was only one of several officers shooting back at the bad guy, who, if memory serves, was into his third 30 round AR magazine, and hit three LEOs, before he went down.